 - Another recurring character based on a real person is Jay Pharoah's Principal Frye, who is actually based on Jay Pharoah's high school principal from Chesapeake, Virginia.
 The only difference is in the name: on the show, the principal's name is Daniel; in real life, the principal is named James.

 - Some Dawson's Creek fans speculated that Kevin Williamson based the gay character Jack on himself.
 It's true insofar as the main characters are all based on different aspects of Williamson's personality.
 He has also said that his own coming out, unlike Jack's, was pretty uneventful.
+Williamson also stated that film-lover Dawson and Joey were originally based on himself and a childhood friend.
+Though in real-life their relationship was platonic (obviously).

 - Dos Gringos has written several songs based on the personal experiences of their fellow fighter pilots.